Updated 16 April, 2022

 The Lana script is derived from Mon, and before that Pallava.

 The Tai Tham script is an abugida, ie. consonants carry an inherent vowel sound that is overridden using vowel signs.
-In Tai Tham, consonants carry an inherent vowel a.
+In Tai Tham, consonants carry an inherent vowel.
 See the table to the right for a brief overview of features for the modern Northern Thai orthography.

 Northern Thai text runs left to right in horizontal lines.